10 Places for Pasta Cravings in Saint Paul

 Saint Paul is known for some classic Italian staples, and DeGidio’s has been one of those staples since it opened in 1933.
 Spaghetti or mostaccioli with their classic tomato sauce has been their house specialty for more than 80 years.
 Your biggest decision will be whether to order one meatball or two.

-New kid on the block, Hyacinth, serves up fresh and elevated Southern Italian/Mediterranean pastas in a cozy little space on Grand Avenue.
+Tasty pasta spot, Hyacinth, serves up fresh and elevated Southern Italian/Mediterranean pasta dishes in a cozy little space on Grand Avenue.

 Buca di Beppo